Vegan Baked Potato Toppings

 vegan baked potato topping photo collage

 Confession of a potato-lover.
 I have had an obsession with potatoes since birth.
-I love them any way you cook them–baked, roasted, boiled, grilled and most any cooking method possible.
+I love them any way you cook them–baked, air-fryer baked potatoes, roasted oil-free potatoes, boiled, grilled, and almost any cooking method possible.

 Baking potatoes in the oven